Marketing trends 2026: Emotions, algorithms, brand, understanding people, measurability - and AI, of course

 OP Pohjola

 The ongoing transformation both forces and enables marketing to be done in an entirely new way.
-The old principles still hold true, but each of them now needs to be rethought—or risk being overshadowed by global players.
+Old principles still hold true, but each of them needs to be rethought now, or there is a risk being overshadowed by global players.

-Marketing leadership must operate simultaneously at both strategic and operational levels.
-This means being able to manage the future and the present at the same time.
-It requires accepting the conflict between intersecting goals while still delivering value across both time horizons.
-Sales must happen efficiently today, but at the same time, added value must be built for the long term.
+Marketing leadership must be carried out simultaneously at both strategic and operational levels.
+This means managing the future and the present at the same time.
+It requires accepting the discrepancy between overlapping goals while still delivering value in both time frames.
+Sales must be efficient today, but at the same time, added value must be built for the long term.

-For marketing, this means building and protecting competitive advantage and developing competitiveness through the opportunities this transformation creates.
+For marketing, this means building and protecting competitive advantages and developing competitiveness through the opportunities the transformation creates.

-At the level of marketing communications, the most significant trends appear as a reorganization of channel and media roles.
-Social media and digital channels are drowning in suboptimal clutter, and achieving impact comes with a higher price tag.
-At the same time, the prices of traditional media will rise significantly in the coming years, as the opening of the gambling market brings new changes to the landscape.
-From an investment perspective, this is a challenging equation—and only distinctive content will be truly effective.
+At the level of marketing communications, the most significant trends show up as a reorganisation of the roles of channels and media.
+Social media and digital channels are drowning in suboptimal clutter, and impact comes with a higher price tag.
+At the same time, the prices of traditional media will rise significantly in the coming years, as the opening of the gaming market further changes the landscape.
+From an investment perspective, this is a challenging equation, and only distinctive content will be truly effective.

 Tiina Kosonen,